CigarJellyfish/CigarJellyfish/README.md

-## Hello everybody my name is CigarJellyfish and welcome to my page
+## Hello everybody my name is Elle and welcome to my page
 🌱 I’m currently learning Data Analysis

 🤔 I’m looking for advice on how to break into the Machine Learning scene